PartyDAO/party-protocol/docs/governance.md

 ### Emergency Actions

-`TokenDistributor` contains an `emergencyExecute` function that can execute arbitrary bytecode.
-It is controlled by the PartyDAO Multisig.
-The ability to call this function will be disabled after `emergencyExecuteDisabledTimestamp`.
+`TokenDistributor` contains an `emergencyExecute` function that can perform an arbitrary delegatecall.
+This will only be called in a catastrophic scenario where the `TokenDistributor` must be decommissioned.
+It is restricted to the PartyDAO Multisig.
+The ability to call this function will be disabled after `emergencyExecuteDisabledTimestamp` has passed.

 ---